When I was told by my boss that I have to go to Guwahati for a couple of days on a business trip, I got quite perturbed.

 To some extent it is the building that influences the behavior of its residents and so I was not surprised to walk into an establishment that still held on to its colonial charm, in fact I sort of expected it.

-After having ushered to our rooms we were greeted with freshly brewed aromatic darjeeling tea served in exquisite china and silver in library cum lounge.
+After having ushered to our rooms we were greeted with freshly brewed aromatic

 The library was all teak and mahogany with worn out wooden floor and smoothened walls with the passage of more than a century.
 It was clear that the place had seen better times.
 Now the bookshelves were largely empty with some odd cardboard cartons egregiously stacked; a white ceiling fan stuck out like a sore thumb, hung from the ceiling clumsily tied with an aluminum wire to the wooden beam, it was one of those modern looking fans designed for a modern setting, here it looked like a contaminant in an archaeological site.
 It also looked remarkably small in that imposing room, small not just in size but also in its overall appearance.
 The paneled walls still had a number of trophies neatly arranged and there even were some old oil paintings.